amit-singh-rathore/problem-solving-nov/problems/155-UniqueBinarySearchTreesII/explantaion.md

 # Explanation

-We solve this using DP (Tabulation) --> Katalan number
+We solve this using simple recursion.